grackle-project/grackle/doc/source/Installation.rst

 Building with CMake
 -------------------

-Grackle provides a Modern CMake build-system.
+Grackle's primary build-system uses Modern CMake.
 While CMake has some baggage (primarily due to the maintenace of backwards compatability), it is arguably the most-portable mainstream build-system that is easiest to integrate with simulation codes.

 An overview of our design philosophy is provided :ref:`here <cmake_buildsystem_design_rationale>`.